Elev8+ logo Elev8+ Trading

 Filter 3: The "Trend" Check

-• If the EMA Ribbon is steeply angled against you, be careful.
+• If the EMA Ribbon is steeply angled against you, be careful fading a strong trend.

 • If the Ribbon is flat or you are trading with the Ribbon color (e.g., Green Triangle while Ribbon is Green), your odds increase.